aplteam/MarkAPL/Files/MarkAPL_for_Programmers.md

 Note that `inputFilename` **must not** be specified, otherwise an error is signalled.
 This is because the input file is already defined by the right argument.

-### CreateParms
+### `CreateParms`

-Niladic function that returns a namespace populated with parameters carrying their default values. `CreateParms` tries to find for every parameter a value from the command line or environment variables.
+Niladic function that returns a namespace populated with parameters carrying their default values.

+`CreateParms` tries to find for every parameter a value from the command line or environment variables.
 If it cannot find them it will establish a default value.

 The namespace returned by the `CreateParms` method has a built-in method `∆List` which is niladic and will return a matrix with two columns, the parameter name in the first column and the default value in the second column.

-Note that a value of `¯1` means that there is not really a default available but a reasonable value will be determined at a later stage.
+Note that a value of `¯1` means that there is not really a default available but a reasonable value will be determined at a later stage, usually depending on the context.

-### CreateHelpParms
+### `CreateHelpParms`

 Niladic function that returns a namespace populated with parameters carrying their default values.
 Internally it calls `CreateParms` and then adds some parameters that are needed by the [`Help`](#) and [`Reference`](#ref_method) methods.

-### Execute
+### `Execute`

 This function is used exclusively by test cases.

-### Help
+### `Help`

 The function takes a Boolean right argument:
 * A 0 just views "MarkAPL_CheatSheet.html" with your default browser.